jharwell/sierra/docs/src/usage/examples.rst

 variables + time on a plot.
 This can take a loooonnnggg time, and can be disabled with ``--project-no-HM``.

-The generated sequence of heatmaps can be turned into a video--pass ``--bc-rendering`` during stage 4 to do so.

 Stage 5 Scenario Comparison Example
 ===================================